stecherwill/Predicting-Over-Under-Outcomes-for-NFL-Games/check _in.md

 ### Exec Sum (need to add more)
 Building a sports gambling model.

 The betting model I have developed is going to attempt to assess the current potential of a team, which is then compared to its opposition in an attempt to gauge the likely outcome of the contest.
-This will be accomplished by building a model with all the NFL teams, odds, spreads, and outcomes since the 2006 to the 2018 season.
-This model will then help provide insights to sports bettors on whether teams are more likely to go over or under the set betting lines.
-In order to make this model I will creatively handle missing data and null values.
+This will be accomplished by building a classification model with all the NFL teams, odds, spreads, and outcomes since the 2014 to the 2018 season.
+This model will then help provide insights to sports bettors on whether teams are more likely to go over or under the set betting line.
+In order to make this classification model I will creatively handle missing data and null values.

 ###  Problem Statement
 Is it possible to find value in the NFL betting markets and provide insights to bettors to beat the sports handicappers?